6 Proven Ways to Learn Self Defense

 Age Factor

 A realistic martial art technique for learning self-defense will also depend on your age.
-The right technique is one which you’re capable of executing.
+The right technique is one that you’re capable of executing.
 Some techniques can take a toll on your body, and age exacerbates this.

 Interest